vhyhuang/vhyhuang.github.io/README.md

 Content is copyright of Vicky Huang, original template by imfunniee on github.

-Original MIT License can be found here: https://github.com/imfunniee/fimbo/blob/master/LICENSE
+Original MIT License for the website template can be found here: https://github.com/imfunniee/fimbo/blob/master/LICENSE

 "MIT License